gritzko/librdx/RDX.md

 #   Replicated Data eXchange (RDX CRDT) library

-Our goal here is to create a format and a library for data replication using state-of-the-art Replicated Data Types.
+RDX is a format and a library for data replication using state-of-the-art Replicated Data Types.
-Replicated Data eXchange format RDX is like protobuf, but CRDT.
-Apart from [RPC][p] applications, one can use it for data storage, distributed and asynchronous data exchange and in other similar applications.
-RDX fully supports local-first, offline-first and peer-to-peer replication, with no central server required, as any two *replicas* can merge their data.
-By installing RDX data types as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandra, etc) one can effectively have a CRDT database (which [Chotki][c] basically is).
+Replicated Data eXchange format RDX is like [protobuf][g], but CRDT.
+RDX can be used for data storage, distributed and asynchronous data exchange and in other applications.
+RDX fully supports local-first, offline-first and peer-to-peer replication.
+No central server is required, as RDX supports versioning.
+That way, any two *replicas* can merge their changes.
+RDX data types can serve as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandras).
+That way, one can effectively have a CRDT database for free (which [Chotki][c] basically is).

+RDX employs *unified* CRDTs able to synchronize with

+ 1. operations and op logs,
+ 2. full states or
+ 3. deltas (patches).

-RDX employs *unified* CRDTs able to synchronize using operations, full states or deltas.
-Types may imply [causal consistency][x] of updates in matters of performance, but their correctness does not depend on that.
+RDX types may imply [causal consistency][x] of updates in matters of performance.
+Still, their correctness does not depend on that.
 RDX data types are fully commutative, associative and idempotent.
-Hence, immune to reordering or duplication of updates.
+Hence, RDX is fully immune to reordering or duplication of updates.

+RDX has a binary/TLV and a text/JSON-like variants.

 ##  Data types

-RDX has five primitive types (aka `FIRST`):
+RDX has five primitive `FIRST` types:

- 1. Float: 64 bit IEEE known as `double` in most languages,
+ 1. Float: 64 bit IEEE float known as `double` in most languages,
  2. Integer: `int64_t` little-endian, two's complement,
  3. Reference: 128-bit identifier, a Lamport time stamp,
  4. String: UTF-8,
- 5. Term: `true`, `null` or suchlike.
+ 5. Term: `true`, `null` and suchlike.

 On top of that, there are four `PLEX` types which allow for arbitrary nesting: